hailzbart13/ag-water-compliance/README.md

-# Agricultural Economics + Python Homework
+# Python Learning Journey

-This repository contains weekly Python assignments that combine programming practice with **Agricultural Economics** and **Sustainability** concepts.
+This repository contains weekly Python projects and assignments that document my progress as I learn programming and explore new technical skills.

-Each week introduces a small project where Python skills are applied to real-world agricultural problems — building both technical and economic insight.
+Each project focuses on applying Python to real-world problems — from data handling and automation to small web experiments — helping me build both confidence and creativity as I grow.

-# Agricultural Economics + Python Homework
+## About This Project

-I am currently learning **Python** through the [Python for Everybody](https://www.py4e.com/) course while also studying **sustainability and agricultural economics**.
+I am currently studying Python through the **Python for Everybody** course and creating self-directed assignments to reinforce what I learn each week.

-This repository documents my weekly assignments that I make for myself where I apply new Python concepts to problems in **agricultural economics**.

-The goal of this project is twofold:
+The goal of this repository is twofold:

-- Build a strong foundation in programming.
+- **Build a strong foundation in programming** through consistent, hands-on practice.
-- Create a portfolio that connects data analysis and sustainability to real-world agricultural issues — supporting my path toward a career in **Agricultural Economics**.
+- **Develop a portfolio** that reflects my transition into a tech-focused career centered around data, problem-solving, and automation.

+---

+*Learning in public — one project at a time.*

 ---